greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 So Laptop power on switch works bit different than I though its not working like in PC ATX switch just short circuiting 2 cables - I had to check with multimeter whats happening on which pins of the port of power switch.
 It turned out its just adding 10kOhm resitance on button press.
 I have just created my own buttons and added the resistors to each of them.

 .. image:: /images/IMG_20201114_160524.jpg
 .. image:: /images/IMG_20201107_23234122.jpg
 .. image:: /images/IMG_20201030_21072011.jpg
+I forgot to make pic but I below the buttons there are 10kOhm resistors soldered to one leg.

 I had to do my own buttons too as case came with 2 buttons and 2 led diodes I just took off whole pcb and made my own